cis-ds/course-site/content/notes/r-markdown.markdown

 ![](/img/data-science/base.png)

 **Reproducibility** is "the idea that data analyses, and more generally, scientific claims, are published with their data and software code so that others may verify the findings and build upon them."^[[Coursera: Reproducible Research](https://www.coursera.org/learn/reproducible-research)] Scholars who implement reproducibility in their projects can quickly and easily reproduce the original results and trace back to determine how they were derived.
 This easily enables verification and replication, and allows the researcher to precisely replicate his or her analysis.
-This is extremely important when writing a paper, submiting it to a journal, then coming back months later for a revise and resubmit because you won't remember how all the code/analysis works together when completing your revisions.
+This is extremely important when writing a paper, submitting it to a journal, then coming back months later for a revise and resubmit because you won't remember how all the code/analysis works together when completing your revisions.

 Reproducibility is also key for communicating findings with other researchers and decision makers; it allows them to verify your results, assess your assumptions, and understand how your answers were formed rather than solely relying on your claims.
 In the data science framework employed in [R for Data Science](http://r4ds.had.co.nz), reproducibility is infused throughout the entire workflow.